Tutoring Doesn’t Have to Cost and Arm and a Leg!

 Weigh your options

-A personal reading tutor is an effective option, but it’s also the most expensive.
-However, hiring a one-to one tutor provides your reader with a professional whose sole purpose is to meet the reading needs of your child.
-This is important because the teacher knows how to adapt instruction to your child’s needs.
+A one-on-one reading tutor is an effective option.
+Hiring a one-to one tutor provides your struggling reader with a professional whose sole purpose is to meet the reading needs of your child.
+This is important because the private reading tutor knows how to adapt instruction to your child’s needs.

-Personal tutors are usually expensive because they’re professionally skilled to teach reading.
-Similar to the schoolteacher, they’ve likely devoted years to reading instruction, and they can spot the gaps quickly and efficiently plan and carry out strategies to improve the skills of your struggling reader.
+Private reading tutors are priceless because they’re professionally skilled to teach reading.
+Similar to the schoolteacher, they’ve likely devoted years to reading instruction, and they can spot the gaps quickly and efficiently.
+They can plan and carry out strategies to improve the skills of your struggling reader most effectively.
+The investment is well worth the time and money!

 Small Group Tutoring

-Possibly more affordable and more fun, the small group tutoring option can be great as long as your child’s needs are truly being met.
-Even in a small group, growth can be uneven from child to child, and effective instruction must meet each student’s needs
+Possibly more affordable than a one-on-one reading tutor, the small group tutoring option can be great as long as your child’s needs are truly being met.
+Even in a small group, growth can be uneven from child to child, and targeted lessons will be difficult when needing to meet the needs of multiple students at a time.

-Because parents know their kids best, an affordable and fun tutoring option is instructing your struggling reader at home.
+Because parents know their kids best, an affordable and fun tutoring option is teaching your struggling reader at home.
 Parent tutoring is also more convenient.
 Further, parents and family members can draw on their kids’ interests.
 After all, learning and practicing various reading skills is most fun when the subjects hold lots of interest.
-Imagine, parents can bring the subjects to life with family activities that are centered around the material being learned.

 Take the first step